yugabyte/bank-of-anthos/DEMO.md

    kubectl scale --replicas=1 deployment/loadgenerator
    ```

 1. Login to another browser window as user `alice`.
-Any financial transaction performed by Alice will be flagged in red in the Test User browser window.
+Any financial transaction performed by Alice will be flagged in red in the Test User's browser window.

 ## Talk Track